-However, shops and outlets did not see to it that the initiatives to maintain hygiene were being abided by.
+"Furniture is not an essential product.
+The state of the business is not so good.
+Some customers have not see to it that the initiatives to maintain hygiene were being abided by.
 For example, markets did not have customers checked for their temperatures at the entrances alongside being sprayed with disinfectants.
-There is also indifference to wearing masks or follows public health issues. product.
-The state of the business is not so good.
-Some customers have maintaining social distancing.
+There is also indifference to wearing masks or maintaining social distancing.